QuirkyCort/tutorials/courses/60 GDevelop Basics/30 Gelda/20 start.md

 We'll use this scene when the player loses.
 It'll just display a "game over" message and provide a button to restart the game.

-## Win Scene

-This is used when the player completes the game.
-Traditionally, this is where we will display credits for the game.
-We'll also provide a button to restart the game after the credits.